nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/task.md

 ---
 All the documents evolve according to a defined lifecycle.
 The default lifecycle is composed of the following states: Project, Approved, Obsolete and Deleted.
 There are different ways to make documents evolve through this lifecycle.
 One of them is to use a workflow.

-Users who are involved in workflows are alerted by email and can have a synthetic view of all their pending tasks on documents in their [dashboard]({{page page='browse'}}#dashboard) or on the **Task** tab.
+Users involved in workflows are alerted by email and can have a synthetic view of all their pending tasks on documents in their [dashboard]({{page page='browse'}}#dashboard) or on the **Task** tab.
 The documents they have to review are listed there.

 {{{multiexcerpt 'default-validation-workflows' page='NXDOC:Workflow'}}}